 How much money will I need?

-Once you have found a suitable property you will be asked for a non-refundable reference fee.
-The amount of this fee depends on how many people will be living at the property who require referencing.
-Please note that do not allow more than three non-related individuals to live in one property.
-Once we have received the Reference Fee we will stop offering the property for rent.
-References will then be taken up with an independent referencing agency.
-When you are ready to sign the Tenancy Agreement (usually the date you move in) we will ask you for a Damage deposit to cover any damages/cleaning that may be required when you move out.
-The damage deposit is one month’s rent plus £200.00 which you will be required to pay for in advance.
+Once you have found a suitable property, you will be asked for a holding deposit.
+This will equate to the value of one week's rent.
+Please note that we do not allow more than three non-related individuals to live in one property.
+Once we have received the holding deposit, we will stop offering the property for rent.
+During this time, references will be taken up with an independent referencing agency.
+The funds taken for the holding deposit are attributed towards the balance of the first month's rent when due/payable for which you consent.
+When you are ready to sign the Tenancy Agreement (usually two to three days prior to the date that you move in), we will ask you for the balance of the first month's rent and a Damage Deposit (capped at 5 week's rent for rentals up to £50,000 per annum) to cover any damages/cleaning that may be required when you move out.

 Why do I need a guarantor?